Jumbo Mortgage Topics Covered

-- Your California home needs to meet VA appraisal standards (it has to be “clean, sanitary, sound and safe” before you move in).
+- Your Sherman Oaks home needs to meet VA appraisal standards (it has to be “clean, sanitary, sound and safe” before you move in).
 When you close on your loan, a VA appraiser will take a look at the property to make sure it qualifies.

 Many government-backed mortgages are designed for moderate- and low-income borrowers.
 The U.S. Department of Agriculture loan program has strict income limits that make it virtually impossible to qualify for a jumbo loan because you won’t pass the DTI test.

 The Federal Housing Administration loan requires private mortgage insurance (PMI) for the life of the loan, so using a piggyback loan to bring the balance down to conforming loan limits doesn’t make financial sense.
 Borrowers would be better served with a non-FHA loan product.